Grassland RemnantsWhat are tallgrass communities?

 The Greater Prairie Chicken was present in the Windsor area until the late 19th century.
 The rich fertility of prairie soil, coupled with the fact that few trees are present, made these areas ideal for agricultural development.
 These areas support some of the most productive corn and soya bean operations in Ontario, much the same as wheat has replaced much of the native vegetation of the vast mid-continent short grass prairie.

 Of the estimated one million square kilometres of tall grass prairie that once occurred in North America, less than one six-hundredth of one percent remains.
 Hence, conservation of remaining natural prairie and its rare species is vital.

 Fire is a key component of maintaining prairie vegetation.
 In order to mimic this formerly natural process, controlled fires are applied as a management tool at many Ontario prairie sites owned by conservation agencies.

 An excellent place to see native prairie in Ontario is at Ojibway Prairie in Windsor.
-A Provincial Nature Reserve and adjacent municipal park and visitor's centre all provide ample opportunity to experience this unique part of Carolinian Canada.
+A Provincial Nature Reserve and adjacent Municipal Park and visitor's centre provide ample opportunity to experience this unique part of Carolinian Canada.
 These areas can be found along Matchette Road at the southwest edge of the city.

 Where are they?
 Where have they gone?

 Tallgrass was once found throughout the east-central U.S. and in Sout hern Ontario and Manitoba.
 It covered an estimated 90 million hectares - about the size of British Columbia.
 Now only 1.5 million hectares (about 1%) remains - about the size of half of Vancouver Island.